bor0/hoare-hask/README.md

 - `Hoare.hs` - Implementation of Hoare logic (on top of Propositional calculus + Number theory)
 - `Imp.hs` - Implementation of a simple imperative programming language (the commands correspond to the rules of Hoare logic)

+The paper can be downloaded from https://arxiv.org/abs/2101.11320.

+See it in action on my mobile phone on [this Tweet](https://twitter.com/BSitnikovski/status/1386738126677291012)

 ## Prerequisites

 Make sure you have the [Haskell Tool Stack](https://haskellstack.org/) installed.